Exploring the Modalities of Teeth Whitening

 Another study demonstrated direct cytotoxic effects on odontoblast-like cells.

-Dias Ribeiro AP.(link is external) Cytotoxic effect of a 35% hydrogen peroxide bleaching gel on odontoblast-like MDPC-23 cells.
+Dias Ribeiro AP.(link is external) Cytotoxic effects of a 35% hydrogen peroxide bleaching gel on odontoblast-like MDPC-23 cells.
 Oral Surg Oral Med Oral Pathol Oral Radiol Endod 2009; 108(3): 458-64.

 Some patients may have used consumer-available bleaching products, such as paint-on bleaching solutions.
 These products were shown to adversely affect microhardness compared to controls and regimens with 10% of carbamide peroxide.
-The study suggested that consumers should be made aware of this effect on enamel.

 Leonard RH.
 Effect on enamel microhardness of two consumer-available bleaching solutions when compared with a dentist-prescribed, home-applied bleaching solution and a control.
 J Esthet Restor Dent 2005; 17(6): 343-50.

-Several studies described a negative effect of bleaching agents on hardness and the surface morphology of enamel.
+Several studies described a negative effect of bleaching agents on hardness and the surface morphology of enamel:

 Lopes GC et al. Effect of bleaching agents on the hardness and morphology of enamel.
 J Esthet Restor Dent 2002; 14(1): 24-30.